Frederick William Elwell: Career

 Frederick Elwell was born in Beverley, East Riding of Yorkshire, the son of wood carver James Edward Elwell.
-He studied at the Lincoln School of Art, then the Royal Academy in Antwerp and the Académie Julien in Paris.
+He studied at the Lincoln School of Art.
+Here he became interested in French Impressionism.
+In 1887 he was granted a scholarship which made it possible for him to dedicate himself fully to his artistic studies.
+In 1889 he became a student \at the Royal Academy of Fine Arts in Antwerp, where the Flemish portrait painter Pieter Van Havermaet was one of his teachers.
+At the Antwerp Academy he further developed his skill and interest in portraiture and still life developed under the influence of the work of 17th century Dutch and Flemish artists.
+Then followed a further period of study at the Académie Julien in Paris after which he returned to London.

 He first exhibited at the Paris Salon in 1894 and at the Royal Academy in 1895.

 He was elected to the Royal Society of Portrait Painters in 1931, and in 1938, he was elected as a member of the Royal Academy.
 He was also a member of the Royal Institute of Oil Painters.

 Much of his work, practised in a vigorous and realistic style, expressed his interest in recording Yorkshire life.
 The Times, in its review of the Royal Academy exhibition of 1936, favourably described his painting, The Lying-in-State, Westminster Hall (1936), as successfully conveying the emotions felt by those who had been present at the lying-in-state of the late King George V. Some 22 years later, the same newspaper described his work as 'persuasive' rather than 'arresting', and him as 'pre-eminently a painter of domesticity'.

 Amongst the purchasers of his works were the Chantrey Bequest, the City of Hull and the Walker Art Gallery, Liverpool.